Meedoriya/monitoring-dashboard/README.md

   - Message.
 - Displays a loading spinner upon form submission.
 - Alerts the user upon successful submission.

+### 4. Notifications Section
+- Displays the latest updates or alerts with categorized cards:
+  - **System Update**: Status of general updates.
+  - **Scheduled Maintenance**: Upcoming maintenance information.
+  - **New Features**: Introduced features or changes.

+### 5. Footer
+- Includes links to social media and copyright information.
+- Styled with a modern and professional appearance.

 ## How to Contribute
 1. Fork the repository.